What is cerebral palsy?

 After CP is diagnosed, a child will also be checked for other medical conditions that can occur with cerebral palsy, such as:

-- Other developmental delays in addition to those that have already been identified.
-Developmental abilities will be assessed periodically to find out whether new symptoms, such as speech and language delay, appear as a child's nervous system matures.
+- Other developmental delays in addition to ones already found.
+Developmental abilities will be checked to find out if new symptoms, such as speech and language delay, appear as a child's nervous system matures.

-- Intellectual disability, which can be checked by intelligence testing.
+- Intellectual disability.
+This can be checked by intelligence testing.

 - Seizures.
 An electroencephalography (EEG) is used to check for abnormal activity in the brain if a child has a history of seizures.